By telling us your country of residence we are able to provide you with the most relevant travel insurance information.

 Please note that not all content is translated or available to residents of all countries.
 Contact us for full details.

 Panama is an incredibly beautiful country that's well worth exploring.
 It’s not without dangers, however.
-If you keep your wits about you and avoid well-known danger zones, you can avoid falling victim to crime.
+If you keep your wits about you and avoid well-known danger zones, you can lessen the chances of falling victim to crime.

 Crime in Panama is moderate.
-According to Numbeo, as of mid-2024 the crime index in Panama is 42.9, considerably lower than neighboring Costa Rica and Colombia.
+According to Numbeo, as of 2025 the crime index in Panama is 42.7, considerably lower than the rest of Central America, including Costa Rica.
 The most common crimes are robbery, purse snatching, pickpocketing, and theft from automobiles.
 Violent crime is not frequent, and tourists are rarely the target, but it does occur.

 Colón is known for its high crime rate both day and night, and some government agencies have issued warnings about travel to the coastal city.

 Bastimentos is the largest island in the Archipelago of Bocas del Toro, one of Panama’s top tourism destinations.
-There have been reports of muggings, attacks, and rapes of tourists after dark.
+There have been reports of muggings and violent attacks of tourists after dark.
 It's better to stay on the main island (Isla Colon), which has a police station or nearby Isla Carenero which is smaller with a tight-knit community of locals.

 Panama is on the route from the cocaine-growing areas of South America to the largest consumer country, the USA.
 Trafficking is a serious business and as such poses a real threat to unwitting travelers.